-Full-on, rhythmic-industrial noise seems to be in short-supply nowadays, so thank god W.A.S.T.E. are here to assault our ears.
+Full-on, rhythmic-industrial noise seems to be in short supply nowadays, so thank god W.A.S.T.E. is here to assault our ears.
 Just about everything they have released so far seems to have declared war on my speakers, my ears, and dancefloors if I dare play them when DJing, and I fucking love it.
 Bring a level of industrial rage that few other acts seem to even dare aspire to, this track is the centrepiece of the Violent Delights EP, with a writhing mass of samples that fill the gaps behind a jackhammer beat that could quite likely rip holes in the floor.
 Oh, and add to that the high-pitched squeals that some find desperately uncomfortable (I’m all but banned from playing this in my girlfriend’s presence)…and you have one hell of a confrontational track.
 But then, isn’t this what this genre is supposed to be about?

-I Hate My Fucking Job (Rmx by Imperative Reaction)
+/I Hate My Fucking Job (Rmx by Imperative Reaction)

 A curious lot, this band – slightly odd industrial with the band choosing to pursue a steampunk image (just check this live version of the original of this track).
 The lyrical theme, as the title suggests, is rather more rooted in the present, a seething tirade at shitty, dead-end jobs – and features unexpected sample use from Red Dwarf episode Timeslides.
-While the original is interesting, it’s the Imperative Reaction remix that gets the nod, for it’s beefing up of the beats and generally tweaking the track to make it much, much more snappy and immediate…
+While the original is interesting, it’s the Imperative Reaction remix that gets the nod, for its beefing up of the beats and generally tweaking the track to make it much, much more snappy and immediate…

 The one time this band have reached near-perfection, this icy synthpop track was one of those rare tracks that seemed to appeal right across the spectrum.
 Shorn of the experimentalism that the band are sometimes guilty of indulging in on their albums, this was simply a straight-up pop song that mystifyingly never became a massive hit (despite being re-released).
 Some people have no taste, clearly…